top of page

 demo

 Welcome to Stress2Logic.
-Marcus Melnick is an author, speaker & educator for the Safety, Stress Response, Managing Violence and Wellness spaces.
+Marcus Melnick is a certified anxiety and stress management coach, an author, speaker & educator for Safety, Stress Response, Managing Violence and Wellness spaces.

-I’d love to see if we’d be a good fit to work together.
+I’d love to see if we’d be a good fit to work together, to change mindsets from Worrier to Warrior.

 Logo Regular.jpg